jjasghar/chef-book/part1/03-vm-setup.md

 Don't worry, we'll add/hack on this file as we go through this book.
 This is just the beginning.

-You should be able to put this `Vagrantfile` in a new directory, example `~/vagrant/chef-book/` and do a `vagrant up`.
+Put this `Vagrantfile` in a new directory, example `~/vagrant/chef-book/` and do a `vagrant up`.
+We will use it in step 5.
 You should see something like this:
 ```bash
 [~/vagrant/chef-book] % vagrant up
 Bringing machine 'default' up with 'virtualbox' provider...